codyrhoten/NFT_In_Deed/README.md

 ## About

 Created an application that interacts with smart contracts which maintain house deeds tokenized as NFTs.
 The app serves as a market place to list and buy these NFT deeds (and all the property rights that go along with that in a world where legally tokenized deeds are commonplace).
-It is currently available to play with on the Goerli testnet.
+It is currently available to play with on the **Goerli test network**.

 ### *Back End*